wolfy26/Zen-Lang/README.md

 Zen is currently on Version 0.2

 ## Installation
-To run Zen, download `zen.py`.
+To run Zen, download `zen.exe`.
 Save it in the same directory as an Zen programs.

 ## Execution

-To execute Zen on Windows 10, use the command prompt and run the python script `zen.py` with an argument of the program name:
+To execute Zen on Windows 10, use the command prompt and run `zen.exe` with an argument of the program name:

 ```
-> python run.py [filename]
+> zen.exe [filename].zl
 ```

 The file extension `.zl` is optional.